larntz/lemmy-directory/content/community/feddit.uk/uk_politics.md

 ---
 title: "UK Politics"
 name: "uk_politics"
-description: "General Discussion for politics in the UK.Posts should be related to UK-centric politics, and either a link to reputable news source, or a text discussion."
+description: "General Discussion for politics in the UK.Posts should be related to UK-centric politics, and either a link to reputable news source, or a text discussion.Posts should be manually submitted, not by bot."
 type: community
-date: "2023-06-24 01:13:16"
+date: "2023-06-28 15:17:46"
 draft: false
 nsfw: false
 actor_id: "https://feddit.uk/c/uk_politics"
 host: feddit.uk
-lastmod: "2023-06-22 10:36:44"
+lastmod: "2023-06-27 11:52:07"
 published: "2023-06-09 15:33:05"
-subscribers: 760
+subscribers: 821
-posts: 56
+posts: 76
-comments: 331
+comments: 440
-weight: 56
+weight: 76
 dau: 49
 wau: 107
 mau: 115